Blyth and Ashington

-Blyth and Ashington is a constituency represented in the House of Commons of the UK Parliament since 2024 by Ian Lavery of the Labour Party.
-Created as a result of the 2023 Periodic Review of Westminster constituencies, it was first contested at the 2024 general election and is currently held by Ian Lavery of the Labour Party, who previously held the abolished constituency of Wansbeck from 2010 to 2024.
+Blyth and Ashington is a constituency represented in the House of Commons of the UK Parliament.
+Created as a result of the 2023 Periodic Review of Westminster constituencies, it was first contested at the 2024 general election.
+It is currently held by Ian Lavery of the Labour Party, who previously held the abolished constituency of Wansbeck from 2010 to 2024.